talkowski-lab/rCNV2/data_curation/gene/README.md

 ## Exon-level expression filtering

-We also restricted all gene-based analyses to exons expressed in at least 10% of transcripts on average across human tissues.
+We also restricted all gene-based analyses to exons expressed in at least 20% of transcripts in at least one human tissue catalogued by the [Genotype-Tissue Expression (GTEx) Project](https://gtexportal.org/).

-For this filter, we computed the per-exon mean `pext` score as defined in [Cummings _et al._, _bioRxiv_ (2019)]](https://www.biorxiv.org/content/10.1101/554444v1).
+For this filter, we computed the per-exon max `pext` score across tissues as defined in [Cummings _et al._, _bioRxiv_ (2019)](https://www.biorxiv.org/content/10.1101/554444v1).

+Bases from exons with missing `pext` scores were ignored when calculating mean `pext` scores, and exons entirely missing `pext` scores were considered as passing.

-Exons with missing `pext` scores were retained, and genes with no exons remaining after exon-level expression filtering were removed outright from all subsequent analyses.
+Genes with no exons remaining after exon-level expression filtering were removed outright from all subsequent analyses.

 ## Gene features